-An entrepreneur, communications expert and modern production pioneer, Amelia Lukas specializes in maximizing the impact of arts organizations and creating community which is more deeply connected to and engaged in the arts.
-Through enriched production experiences and stronger, more aligned communication channels, Amelia excels at helping clients identify and leverage resources to actualize organizational goals.
+An inspired communications expert and modern production pioneer, Amelia Lukas specializes in maximizing the impact of both arts organizations and luxury lifestyle businesses.
+She creates community which is more deeply connected to and engaged in the arts and wellness.
+Through enriched experiences and stronger, more aligned communication channels, Amelia excels at helping clients identify and leverage resources to actualize organizational goals.

 Having held key roles in both large-scale and grassroots organizations, Amelia brings a wealth of experience from diverse markets such as London, New York, San Francisco, and Boston.
-Amelia moved to Portland from Brooklyn, New York in 2014 and for three and a half years worked as Director of Community Engagement for All Classical Portland.
-In that role, Amelia produced exciting and successful events at the Arlene Schnitzer Concert Hall, Hollywood Theater, Alberta Rose Theater, Nordia House, aboard the Portland Spirit, and as part fo the Rose Festival, negotiating innovative partnerships with organizations such as TriMet, PGE, OMSI, the Rose Festival, LAIKA and Bob’s Red Mill.
-As part of the team that brought the station to number one in the country for audience growth amongst classical radio stations, she has a distinct awareness for the unique opportunities and challenges in the Portland community and beyond.
+Amelia moved to Portland from Brooklyn, New York in 2014 and for three and a half years worked as Director of Community Engagement for radio station All Classical Portland.
+In that role, Amelia successfully produced and promoted beautiful and exciting events at the Arlene Schnitzer Concert Hall, Hollywood Theater, Alberta Rose Theater, Nordia House, aboard the Portland Spirit, and as part of the Rose Festival, negotiating innovative partnerships with organizations such as TriMet, PGE, OMSI, the Rose Festival, LAIKA and Bob’s Red Mill.
+As part of the team that brought the station to number one in the country for audience growth among classical radio stations, she has a distinct awareness for the unique opportunities and challenges in the Portland community and beyond.

-The Brooklyn-based multimedia concert series Ear Heart Music which Amelia founded in 2009 received widespread, international acclaim (see press below) and played a role in reshaping the chamber music landscape of New York City.
+With a passion for high-quality immersive experiences and a strong desire to re-contextualize the role of classical music in modern society, Amelia founded the Brooklyn-based multimedia concert series Ear Heart Music in 2009.
+The series brought together talented, forward-thinking artists across genres of music, visual art, dance, theater, photography, lighting design, literature and film through more than 80 unique performances, receiving widespread, international acclaim (see press below).
 Her speaking engagements include both the Chamber Music America and Dance USA conferences, as well as Philip Glass' MATA Festival and the Portland Piano International inaugural contemporary piano festival, The Clearing.
 For five years, Amelia worked as Promotions Manager for the major music publisher G. Schirmer and Music Sales Classical, managing the dance and chamber music catalogues along with a roster of nine composers which included luminaries such as Terry Riley, Bright Sheng, David Lang, Julia Wolfe, and Michael Gordon.
 She has served on the Board of Directors for The Walden School, Opera Cabal, and on the advisory board for High Concept Laboratories.

 Praise for Amelia’s productions